 This step goes all the way to looking at the larger parent organization, for example, Starbucks Corporate as opposed to the local franchise.

-This can be the roles required by different employees on the hierarchy, company policies and procedures, hiring, etc. Although a parent organization has many parts, they all depend on each other to function without struggle.
+These can be the roles required by different employees in the hierarchy, company policies and procedures, hiring, etc. Although a parent organization has many parts, they all depend on each other to function without struggle.
 If one part is not working properly, this will trickle down to the rest, and create negative effects.

 Types of Change Management Tools

-There are a variety of options to choose from when researching a program or system to help your change management flow easily.
+There are a variety of management of change software tools for researching a program or system to help your change management flow more easily.
 Follow along for the important things to think about.

 Change Management Models

-There are a few different change management models out there that can help your organization in myriad ways.
-These are detailed below so that you can be as educated as possible when choosing what will work best for your team and needs.
+There are a few change management models that can help your organization in myriad ways.
+These are detailed below so you can be as well informed as possible when choosing what will work best for your team and needs.

 ADKAR Model

-This type of model is focused on the well-being of the individual employees.
-It makes sure that each person on your team is ready and prepared for what is ahead.
+This type of model focuses on the well-being of individual employees.
+It ensures that each person on your team is ready for what lies ahead.
 This model ensures readiness by specifying five sections of preparedness:

 Lewin’s Model